An Undergraduate Brewing Science Certificate Focused on Brewing Quality Control

 Delivery Option & Start Term:

-Online in Spring, Greeley in Summer: starts each Spring term (January)
+Greeley + Online: Starts each Spring term (January)

 The certificate provides a theoretical background in brewing, the brewing process, and in laboratory analysis of malt, wort, and beer components.
 American Society of Brewing Chemists (ASBC) laboratory methods and their application to a quality control / quality assurance program in an operational microbrewery are key features of the intensive practical experience associated with the program.